ksu-cis300-master/Homework-1-F24-Instructions-KlondikeSolitaire/index.md

 Before running the unit tests, in the Test Explorer, click on the "Group By" icon, and make sure "Class" is checked.
 Then uncheck any other items in the list, and finally, check "Traits".
 This will cause the tests to be grouped first by class (which will correspond to the class being tested), then by traits (or categories).
 After doing this, click on the main window, and make sure that the arrow on the "Test" column is pointing upwards - if it isn't, click on "Test" to reverse its direction.
 This will cause the tests to be listed in the proper order so that working through them from top down will correct the more basic issues first.

 When debugging a failed test, pay attention to all of the information in the Test Detail Summary window for that test.
 This should tell you what went wrong.
 Note that in **BGameTests.cs**, the contents of stacks and queues are usually converted to arrays before comparing them with other arrays.
 For stacks, the arrays will list the contents from top to bottom, and for queues, the arrays will list the contents from front to back.
+Some of the test methods in **BGameTests.cs** are quite long.
+To help you to find which assertion failed, each tests has a unique message that appears in the Test Detail Summary - this message is given as the third parameter to the **Assert.That** method that failed.
+Also, the first line number given in the Stack Trace should be close to the failed assertion.

-You will usually then need to look at the unit test code and its comments to see exactly what was tested.
+You will usually need to look at the unit test code and its comments to see exactly what was tested.
 To get to the unit test code, double-click the test in the Test Explorer.
 If a test throws an exception, it is usually useful to right-click on the test and select "Debug".
 This will run the debugger on the test and break the program execution where the exception is thrown.
 Once all the unit tests for a class have passed, you can be reasonably confident of that class's correctness (although this isn't guaranteed).

 For some of the tests in **BGameTests.cs**, it may be helpful to run the program so that you can see exactly what is being tested.
 Some of the tests, including **TestSeed**, which tests the dealing of the cards, use a seed of 0 to generate a game.
 This game should deal the cards as follows: